 If you’re concerned about security and want there to be some kind of safeguard, you can easily add a lock on your drawer.
 This cabinet lock works beautifully and is very simple to install.
 If you need a little DIY tutorial on how to install it, I found this one super helpful.
 If installing locks isn’t your jam, hire a TaskRabbit for 30 minutes and you’re good to go.

 So easy and pretty, right?!
 All these products are from The Container Store or Amazon, are very affordable and work like a charm!
-Let me know if you have any questions and please share if you install one of these systems for your jewelry!
+Let me know if you have any questions and please share if you install one of these systems for your jewellery!